 Today I’m going to take you from Pinkham Notch up to Errol New Hampshire and over into Maine.
-As always, you can get from Pinkham Notch up and over into Maine in a matter of a several hours (2.8 according to Google, or less if you push it) but I suggest you start early and plan to arrive in Rangeley Lake Maine in time for Dinner.
+As always, you can get from Pinkham Notch up and over into Maine in a matter of several hours (2.8 according to Google or less if you push it) but I suggest you start early and plan to arrive in Rangeley Lake Maine in time for Dinner. (yes, 8 hours)

 As we continue north, you will find Mount Washington on your left and a turn to the left will bring you to the Mount Washington auto road.

-If you don’t mind no guard rails, take a drive to the top of Mount Washington and take a look around from the highest point in New Hampshire, but remember it’s often snowing or cold at the top so dress accordingly.
+Be warned there are no guard rails but taking a drive to the top of Mount Washington is exhilarating.
+Take a look around from the highest point in New Hampshire, but remember it’s often snowing or cold at the top so dress accordingly.
 There is a reason they have justly earned the title of the place with the worst weather in the US.

-Back on the road you will come to another turn off and signage for the Glen Ellis Falls. (it’s not far on the left) This is a nice stretch of the legs and not difficult and you can walk around the top of the falls and take steps down to where the falls bottom out.
+Back on the road, you will come to another turn-off and signage for the Glen Ellis Falls. (it’s not far on the left) This is a nice stretch of the legs and not difficult and you can walk around the top of the falls and take steps down to where the falls drop into.

 Wild Cat Mountain

 Wild Cat is a ski area and if you want a really incredible view, you take a gondola ride to the top.
 From here till you arrive in Gorham NH, you will have several trail opportunities to get out and explore.